 You chose the format when you specify the file name.
 The choices are PNG, JPEG, TIFF, Windows Bitmap, and EPS.

-As you can see in the closeup below, the different format really don’t lose quality, but their size varies a lot.
+As you can see in the closeup below, the different formats really don’t lose quality, but their size varies a lot.
 Take a look at the next image, I can’t spot the difference.
 I recommend PNG because it is small but doesn’t lose any quality.
 But if you have a lot of plots and size is an issue, use JPEG.
 I have no idea why TIFF and especially Windows Bitmap or so large, but unless someone asks you for those formats, I’d avoid them.

 Which leads us to the EPS or Encapsulated Postscript format.
 This is the last option.
 Now, EPS is usually what we call a vector format – not pixels but actual shaded polygons.
 The advantage of vector is that you can scale it up and down all you want and nothing is lost.
 The image is always sharp.